ygame11092017/ykit-wiki/ios/README.md

 	return @“server12-id1001”; // ex: server 12, userid = 1001
 }
 ```
-Then you create an PaymentExtraDataImp object and set it to XLauncher
+Then you create an PaymentExtraDataImp object and set it to YKit

 ```
 [launcher setPaymentExtraDataObject:[PaymentExtraDataImp new]];